 4.1 Prostate Cancer UK will assess each applicant based on their online application and CV.
 Grants will be awarded at Prostate Cancer UK's discretion.
 Prostate Cancer UK reserves the right to request additional information from the applicant (to be used as part of the assessment), where required.

-4.2 Prostate Cancer UK aims to respond to applicants with a successful or unsuccessful decision within six weeks of receiving the application.
+4.2 Prostate Cancer UK aims to respond to applicants with a successful or unsuccessful decision within four to six weeks of receiving the application.
 The applicant understands that this may take longer if additional information is required to support their application.

 4.3 If the applicant is successful, Prostate Cancer UK will provide the applicant with an official statement of acknowledgement for the bursary to present to Sheffield Hallam University.